tibs/redis-talk/notes-per-slide.rst

 ------------------

-My interest in mainly in using the key-value store as a persistence mechanism for Python.
+My interest is mainly in using the key-value store as a persistence mechanism for Python.

 ..
 Being a key-value store also puts it in the No-SQL "family"